Agoric/documentation/main/ertp/guide/PursesAndPayments.md

 In ERTP, digital assets exist in either a `purse` or a `payment`:
 - **[`purse`](https://agoric.com/documentation/glossary/#purse)**: Holds
-  a quantity of same-branded digital assets until part or all of them are withdrawn into a `payment`.
+  an amount of same-branded digital assets until part or all of them are withdrawn into a `payment`.
 A new `purse` is created by an `issuer` and can only hold assets of that `issuer`'s `brand`.
 - **[`payment`](https://agoric.com/documentation/glossary/#payment)**:
   Holds a quantity of same-branded digital assets to transfer to another party.
   A new `payment` is created either with new assets by a `mint` or by withdrawing assets from a `purse`.
-It can only hold assets of the same `brand` as that `mint` or `purse`. .
+It can only hold assets of the same `brand` as that `mint` or `purse`.

 For any `brand`, any number of `purses` or `payments` can hold assets of that `brand`.
 Neither a `purse` nor a `payment` can ever change their associated `brand`.

-Each non-empty `purse` and `payment` object contains exactly one quantity of its digital asset.

-For example, a single `purse` can contain assets of
-5 Quatloos, but not two separated assets of 2 Quatloos and 3 Quatloos.
-To hold multiple, separated, quantities of same-branded assets you have to have multiple `purses`.
-This is similar to how, in the real world, you might have two bank accounts for dollars.
-One is for everyday expenses, and the other is an emergency fund.
+Each `purse` and `payment` object contains a specific single amount of digital assets, which may be none at all (`empty` in amountMath terms).
+In the same way you might have separate bank accounts for different purposes, you can have different purses for the same brand of digital asset.
+One purse might hold 2 Quatloos and another purse might hold 3 Quatloos.

 When you deposit assets into a `purse` or `payment`, they are added to whatever assets already exist there.
 So a 3 Quatloos deposit